I'm a California-born, author and writing coach, and I live in Berlin and Bulgaria.

 My first book, Driving Hungry (Vintage, 2016), is a travelogue that "recalls [Hemingway's] A Moveable Feast," according to Canada's National Post.
 O, The Oprah Magazine, called it "sparkling."
 I've also contributed to multiple volumes of The Best Women's Travel Writing anthology series.

 I grew up in a southern California family of butchers, bakers, failed farmers, and dedicated public library fans.
-At 17, I traveled to the former Soviet Union on a summer student exchange: that trip shattered my preconceptions about the world outside the USA.
-It also awakened a longing I didn't know I had: to understand other ways of being human.
-I decided to study cultural anthropology and started saving every penny I could to travel.
-Wherever I went, I did my best to immerse myself in the language and the food.
+At 17, I traveled to the former Soviet Union on a summer student exchange.
+That trip shattered my preconceptions about the world outside the USA.
+It also awakened a longing to understand other ways of being human.
+I decided to study cultural anthropology and started saving every penny possible to travel.
+Wherever I went, I made it a point to immerse myself in the language and the food of the place.

 In Ecuador, I studied Spanish and recorded an oral history of an indigenous Quichua community in the Amazon jungle.
 In Italy, I harvested olives on a family farm in Tuscany, learned Italian from a nun in Umbria, and wrote about the origins of the tartufo di Pizzo in Calabria.
 In Thailand, I went to cooking school and learned nuad boran massage.